labgem/PPanGGOLiN/README.rst

 It will run more analyses after the pangenome has been partitionned.
 Further details are available `here <https://github.com/labgem/PPanGGOLiN/wiki/Regions-of-Genome-Plasticity>`_ and in the panRPG publication (see below)

-To determine the conserved modules in your pangenome, you can use the panModule workflow, as such:
+To detect the conserved modules in your pangenome, you can use the panModule workflow, as such:

 .. code:: bash